 All Kindle tablets are consistent with Kindle Store data, and the shop has over 6.5 million e-books available in the United States.

-Amazon debuted the Kindle Paperwhite in 2012, with a genuine leather sheath and a polymer back that is form-fitted for the 5-ounce gadget.
+Amazon debuted the Kindle Paperwhite in 2012, with a genuine leather sheath and a form-fitted polymer back for the 5-ounce gadget.
 [104] The front closes like a storybook from the left corner.

 When the cover is closed or opened, magnets in the cover trigger the Kindle’s sleep/wake feature.
 This feature is included in the following Amazon covers.